 The Volunteer Tax and Loan Program (VTLP), ABDC’s largest program, is a unique multi-faceted program that provides tax assistance to underserved, hard-to-reach, low income rural residents of partner communities.
-ABDC coordinates with over 130 program contributors and recruits more than one hundred volunteers to provide services to nearly 150 rural communities across eleven regions of the state.
+ABDC coordinates with over 160 program contributors and recruits more than one hundred volunteers to provide services to more than 150 rural communities across eleven regions of the state.

 Direct face to face assistance with current year tax return preparation and taxpayer education is conducted during the months of February and March by teams of volunteers traveling to rural communities.
 Additionally, current year, prior year and amended return preparation as well as education and assistance with IRS controversy issues are conducted on a year-round basis from the Anchorage office.
 There is no charge to the individual for these services.